OmerGnscr/Scan_Files_and_Send2Discord/README.md

+This program is a tool written in C that:
+- Scans specified user directories (Desktop, Documents, and Downloads).
+- Identifies .txt files and reads their contents.
+- Sends the file contents to a Discord webhook using an HTTP POST request.

 Get your discord webhook url from Edit Channel > Integrations > Webhooks > New Webhook Copy the Webhook URL and paste it somewhere because we'll need it after creating a HTTP Post request.